ibm-cloud-docs/apiconnect/tutorials/tut_discover_apis.md

 There is no prerequisite for this tutorial.
 As a portal administrator, you can also complete this tutorial while you navigate your developer portal to experience how your portal users navigate your developer portal.
 Keep in mind that all developer portals have different skins.

-If you do not have an existing developer portal, you can set up and configure a developer portal in {{site.data.keyword.Bluemix_short}} before proceeding with this tutorial.
+If you do not have an existing developer portal, you can set up and configure a developer portal in {{site.data.keyword.cloud_notm}} before proceeding with this tutorial.

 ## Explore Products & APIs
 {: #explore_tut_discover_apis}